Imburse-Payments/imburse-payments.github.io/pages/guides/imburse-platform.md

 # Supported Countries
-Imburse support the following countries.
+Imburse supports the following countries.
 All API functions that reference a country will use the **ISO 3166-1 alpha-2** country code format.

 Alpha 2 Code | Name
 -|-